nkasenides/nkasenides/README.md

 <p align="justify">
   I am an associate lecturer in Computing at <a href="http://www.uclancyprus.ac.cy/">UCLan Cyprus</a> where I teach several BSc and MSc Computing modules.
-  I specialize in Software engineering, Cloud Computing, and Distributed Real-Time systems and I have a PhD and BSc in Computing.
-As part of my PhD thesis, I developed Athlos, which is a software development framework for developing scalable Massively Multiplayer Online Game backends.
+  I have a PhD and BSc in Computing and I specialize in software engineering, cloud computing, and distributed real-time systems.
+  As part of my PhD thesis, I developed Athlos, which is a software development framework for developing scalable Massively Multiplayer Online Game backends that can run on commodity/public clouds.
   In the past, I have worked as a software developer and researcher in various projects, and I also like developing various types of software including web and mobile applications, cross-platform applications, software libraries, tools, and more.
-I have extensively experimented with programming language design, compilers, operating systems, and robotics, and my research and activities extend in the areas of Human-Computer Interaction, Human-Robot Interaction, Educational Robotics, Game-Based Learning, Gamification, and more.
+I have extensively experimented with programming language design, compilers, operating systems, clouds, robotics, and my research extends in the areas of Human-Computer Interaction, Human-Robot Interaction, Educational Robotics, Game-Based Learning, and Gamification.
 </p>

 <h3>Teaching</h3>